kartographia/gists/OSM/README.md

 ```
 psql -h localhost -p 5432 -U osm osm
 ```
-If you encounter an `fe_sendauth: no password supplied` error or a password prompt, you will need to update the `pg_hba.conf` file and set the IPv4 and IPv6 config to `trust`.
+If you encounter an `fe_sendauth: no password supplied` error or a password prompt, you will need to update the `pg_hba.conf` file and set the IPv4 and IPv6 config for the localhost to `trust`.
 Example:
 ```
 sudo vi /etc/postgresql/12/main/pg_hba.conf

+host    all             all             ::1/128                 trust
+host    all             all             127.0.0.1/32            trust

 sudo -i -u postgres psql -c "SELECT pg_reload_conf();"
 ```